University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/short_long_alignment/short_long_alignment.md

-# Week 5 Practical Part 2: Short and Long Read Alignment
+# Week 5 Practical: Short and Long Read Alignment
-## By Nathan Watson-Haigh, updated/adapted by Dave Adelson
+## By Nathan Watson-Haigh, updated/adapted by Dave Adelson and Anna Sheppard
 {:.no_toc}

 * TOC